-The KT Library is designed to provide information to NIDRR grantees and interested members of the public about a wide spectrum of knowledge translation and evidence-based resources.
+The KT Library is designed to provide information to NIDILRR grantees and interested members of the public about a wide spectrum of knowledge translation and evidence-based resources.
 The Library is not meant to be inclusive of all available materials, but to offer access to some of the more useful sources and existing resources.
 Links are given with a brief description of the purpose or focus of each resource.

 Articles and Publications

 KTDRR staff reviewed a number of articles and publications, developed a brief abstract, and assigned ratings based on strength of evidence, consumer orientation, and readability.
 For more information on these ratings, see the KT Library Descriptor Scales.
 Use this form to submit a resource to the KT Library

 A complete listing of articles and publications is presented in alphabetical order by author.
 Articles are also listed for specific topics:

 - Articles on Knowledge Translation

 - Research Quality

 - Standards of Evidence and Evidence Grading